About the LUNA - Handpan

 The question of whether the patent is legally valid, however, is being challenged, and is currently the subject of several legal disputes.

-However, based on the attitude to respect the wish of the patent applicants - regardless of the legal situation -
+However, based on the attitude to respect the wish of the patent applicants - regardless of the legal situation - to not make use of nitrated steel - after intensive testing of various materials, a special stainless steel alloy proved to be the much more suitable material for the smaller Newmoon - LUNAE, and a copper-alloy for the bigger Fullmoon-LUNAE.

 3. Specially developed shell blanks